 Therapeutic Development and In Vivo Beta Cell Targeting

-The Cardiometabolic Health Centre of the IRCM invites applications for a Postdoctoral Fellowship in islet and beta cell biology, with a specialized focus on therapeutic development and in vivo beta cell targeting.
+The Estall Lab, within the Cardiometabolic Health Centre of the IRCM, invites applications for a Postdoctoral Fellowship in islet and beta cell biology, with a specialized focus on therapeutic development and in vivo beta cell targeting.
 Our lab is dedicated to uncovering innovative strategies to treat diabetes through precise modulation of beta cell function and survival.

 Research Focus

-This CIHR- and industry-funded position offers the opportunity to contribute to cutting-edge projects aimed at:
+This academic- and industry-funded position offers the opportunity to contribute to cutting-edge projects aimed at:

 Qualifications

-• Experience with cell culture and standard molecular biology techniques (e.g. Western blotting, ELISAs, immunostaining) required
+- Experience with cell culture and standard molecular biology techniques (e.g. Western blotting, ELISAs, immunostaining, flow cytometry, cell signaling) is required

 We Offer